Vitamin D is the only vitamin humans can acquire without food — albeit with a catch.

 A number of studies have found that people who get more vitamin D and exposure to the sun have a lower risk of MS, according to the Mayo Clinic.
 Some studies suggest that vitamin D may also have benefits for people who already have MS.

-One collaborative study between researchers at Oxford and three Canadian universities concluded that low vitamin D levels are directly connected to cases of MS. The study covered more than 3,000 families.
+Published in the Annals of Neurology, a collaborative study between researchers at Oxford and three Canadian universities concluded that low vitamin D levels are directly connected to cases of MS. The study covered more than 3,000 families.
 Experts suggest people in cold climates with little sun should take vitamin D supplements to prevent autoimmune disorders.

 Vitamin D helps the body absorb calcium from food, which allows it to build strong bones throughout life.
 Getting enough vitamin D and calcium can help prevent osteoporosis and bone fractures and prevent falls in older adults, says WebMD.
 Children need vitamin D to build strong bones as they grow and also to prevent rickets, a rare disease characterized by bowed legs, weak bones and knocked knees.
 Adding vitamin D to commercial milk in the '30s helped to nearly eliminate the disease, but it still exists occasionally.